vsanthanam/Nexum/README.md

 ## Set Up

-Nexum is distributed as a static framework.
 Take a look at the [Project Setup guide](https://vsanthanam.github.io/Nexum/Documentation/project-setup.html) for detailed step by step instruction on setting up your project and building the documentation locally.

 ## Usage